-Within this type of loan, there are already use cases such as DeversiFi, which received the first delegated credit line from Aave.
+Within this type of loan, there are already use cases, such as DeversiFi, which received the first delegated credit line from Aave.

 What is an Aave aToken?

-The aTokens, like the UniSwap's UniTokens, are tokens delivered to those users who deposit within Aave (give on loan).
+The aTokens, like UniSwap’s UniTokens, are tokens delivered to those users who deposit within Aave (give on loan).
 They burn the tokens when the users withdraw the funds from the liquidity pool.
-The token's primary function is to accrue the interest generated by the deposit in real-time, allowing you to track how much interest you have generated directly from your portfolio.
+The token’s primary function is to accrue the interest generated by the deposit in real-time, allowing you to track how much interest you have generated directly from your portfolio.
 Remember that the network pays the interest for each block the miners create on the Ethereum network.

-Perhaps it seems a bit unreal because, in each block, according to the logic, there should be a transaction where each accumulated interest gets recorded, which brings with it a gas expense as a commission in the Ethereum network.
+Perhaps it seems a bit unreal because, according to the logic in each block, there should be a transaction where each accumulated interest gets recorded, which brings with it a gas expense as a commission in the Ethereum network.
 But in the case of aTokens, this is not the case.